Free-to-play: History

 Matt Mihaly created the first known business model of exchanging virtual items for money in an online game, in 1997 for the flagship title Achaea, Dreams of Divine Lands for his corporation originally Achaea LLC that later became Iron Realms Entertainment.
 The free-to-play business model in online games was later realized by Nexon in South Korea to a degree first catching more major media attention at the time.
 The first Nexon game to use it, QuizQuiz, was released in October 1999.
-Its creator Lee Seungchan would go on to create MapleStory.
+Its head developer, Lee Seungchan, would eventually be involved in the creation of MapleStory.

 The free-to-play model originated in the late 1990s and early 2000s, coming from a series of highly successful MMOs targeted towards children and casual gamers, including Furcadia, Neopets, RuneScape, MapleStory, and text-based dungeons such as Achaea, Dreams of Divine Lands.
 Known for producing innovative titles, small independent developers also continue to release free-to-play games.

 Free-to-play games are particularly prevalent in countries such as South Korea and the People's Republic of China.
 Microtransaction-based free-to-play mobile games and browser games such as Puzzle & Dragons, Kantai Collection and The Idolmaster Cinderella Girls also have large player populations in Japan.
-In particular, the Nikkei Shimbun reported that Cinderella Girls earns over 1 billion yen in revenue monthly from microtransactions.
+In particular, the Nikkei Shimbun reported in September 2012 that Cinderella Girls was earning over 1 billion yen in revenue monthly from microtransactions.
 Electronic Arts first adopted the free-to-play concept in one of its games when it released FIFA Online in Korea.

 In the late 2000s, many MMOs transitioned to the free-to-play model from subscriptions, including subscription-based games such as The Lord of the Rings Online: Shadows of Angmar, Age of Conan: Hyborian Adventures, Dungeons & Dragons Online, and Champions Online.
-This move from a subscription based model to a free-to-play one has proven very beneficial in some cases.
-Star Wars: The Old Republic is a good example of a game that transitioned from subscription to free-to-play.
-Turbine as of September 10, 2010 has given an F2P with Cash shop option to The Lord of the Rings Online which resulted in a tripling of profit.
+Turbine as of September 10, 2010, has given an F2P with Cash shop option to The Lord of the Rings Online which resulted in a tripling of profit.
 Sony Online Entertainment's move to transition EverQuest from a subscription model into a hybrid F2P/subscription game was followed by a 125% spike in item sales, a 150% up-tick in unique log-ins, and over three times as many account registrations.